prachi1210/duckduckgo-word-meaning/README.md

-# duckduckgo-word-meaning
+# Word Meaning Search
-This is a simple app developed to extract meaning of words using duckduckgo api.
+This is a simple app developed to extract meaning of words using duckduckgo API.
 It was made so that I could play around with APIs and JSON.

 ####Screenshot: